ncsa/sync-inventory/README.md

 If a run is ever killed outright (e.g. `kill -9`), the lock can be left behind — `sync-inventory` will tell you exactly how to clear it (`rmdir .sync_inventory.lock`) if that happens.

+## To Do

+- Publish this package to a registry so it can be installed directly, without cloning the repository first.
+Still in development.